U.S. Supreme Court justices cast doubt on affirmative action in college admissions - NewsBreak

 The cases are the pinnacle of decades of legal challenges from Students for Fair Admissions, a group started by Edward Blum, a retired financier and conservative legal activist who has launched other lawsuits over what he sees as racial preferences in school admissions.

-The post U.S. Supreme Court justices cast doubt on affirmative action in college admissions appeared first on Arizona Mirror .
+The post U.S. Supreme Court justices cast doubt on affirmative action in college admissions appeared first on Louisiana Illuminator .

 Comments / 0